LAPRA Privacy Notice

 • As part of a limited data set.
 The Health Plans may use and disclose a limited data set that meets the technical requirements of 45 Code of Federal Regulations, Section 164.514(e), if the Health Plans have entered into a data use agreement with the recipient of the limited data set.

 • For fundraising.
-The Health Plans may use and disclose certain types of protected health information to a business or to an institutionally related foundation for the purpose of raising funds.
-The type of information that may be disclosed under this exception to the authorization requirement is (1) demographic information relating to an individual and (2) dates of health care provided to an individual.
+The Health Plans may use, and disclose to a business or to an institutionally related foundation, certain types of protected health information for the purpose of raising funds.
+The type of information that may be disclosed under this exception to the authorization requirement is (1) demographic information relating to an individual, (2) dates of health care provided to an individual, and (3) health insurance status.
+The Health Plans may also contact you to raise funds as permitted by HIPAA and you have the right to opt out of receiving such communications.

 If an applicable state law provides greater health information privacy protections than the federal law, we will comply with the stricter state law.